LibrariesHacked/library-carpentry/README.md

 Library Carpentry: Library Data
 ================================

 This is a set of training materials for library staff on using data.
-There are already excellent materials from the official Library Carpentry site, we are squeezing 3 workshops into one day so are tailoring and modifying these into this one-day guide.
+There are already excellent materials from the official [Library Carpentry site](https://librarycarpentry.github.io/), we are squeezing 3 workshops into one day so are tailoring these into this one-day guide.

 Library Carpentry (&copy; Library Carpentry) materials form the basis of these lessons, and are linked to throughout.
-Library Carpentry builds on the work of Software Carpentry (Copyright &copy; Software Carpentry) and Data Carpentry.
+Library Carpentry builds on the work of [Software Carpentry](https://software-carpentry.org/) (Copyright &copy; Software Carpentry) and [Data Carpentry](http://www.datacarpentry.org/).
 It uses the same license as these projects, which is the [Creative Commons Attribution license (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

-Additional materials here are released under the same terms, aside from data files which are provided with their licence details.
+Additional materials here are released under the same terms, aside from data files which are provided with their own licence details.

 Introduction
 ------------